xuantiep/xdeb-org/content/post/using-hugo-pipes-process-sass-cache-bust-css-js-files.md

 I only use minify on script files, for sass the "compressed" styles is more efficient.
 Hugo Pipes can concat files as well but with HTTP/2 there is much less need for that.

+The styles partial looks like this.

+(This makes use of variable overwrite, introduced in Hugo 0.48/Go 1.11.)

 ~~~~
 {{ $main_options := (dict "targetPath" "css/styles.css" "outputStyle" "compressed" "includePaths" (slice "assets/lib/typey/stylesheets")) -}}
 {{ $mobile_options := (dict "targetPath" "css/mobile.css" "outputStyle" "compressed" "includePaths" (slice "assets/lib/typey/stylesheets")) -}}